 Account Management

 Accounts are the central object in Breadbox.
-Every client company, prospect, and managed entity lives here — with contracts, contacts, health scores, and all activity attached.
+Every client company, prospect, and managed entity lives here — with contracts, contacts, churn risk, and all activity attached.

 What an account represents